Call graph

 A call graph generated for a simple computer program in Python.

-A call graph (also known as a call multigraph) is a control-flow graph, which represents calling relationships between subroutines in a computer program.
+A call graph (also known as a call multigraph) is a directed graph that represents calling relationships between subroutines in a computer program.
 Each node represents a procedure and each edge (f, g) indicates that procedure f calls procedure g.
 Thus, a cycle in the graph indicates recursive procedure calls.

 Basic concepts

 Call graphs can be dynamic or static.
 A dynamic call graph is a record of an execution of the program, for example as output by a profiler.
 Thus, a dynamic call graph can be exact, but only describes one run of the program.
 A static call graph is a call graph intended to represent every possible run of the program.
 The exact static call graph is an undecidable problem, so static call graph algorithms are generally overapproximations.
 That is, every call relationship that occurs is represented in the graph, and possibly also some call relationships that would never occur in actual runs of the program.

 Call graphs can be defined to represent varying degrees of precision.
 A more precise call graph more precisely approximates the behavior of the real program, at the cost of taking longer to compute and more memory to store.
 The most precise call graph is fully context-sensitive, which means that for each procedure, the graph contains a separate node for each call stack that procedure can be activated with.
 A fully context-sensitive call graph is called a calling context tree.
 This can be computed dynamically easily, although it may take up a large amount of memory.
 Calling context trees are usually not computed statically, because it would take too long for a large program.
 The least precise call graph is context-insensitive, which means that there is only one node for each procedure.

 With languages that feature dynamic dispatch (e.g. Java or C++), first-class functions (e.g. Python or Racket), or function pointers (e.g. C), computing a static call graph precisely requires alias analysis results.
 Conversely, computing precise aliasing requires a call graph.
 Many static analysis systems solve the apparent infinite regress by computing both simultaneously.